nyambura-maker/Trade-trend-Kenya-and-France./README.md

 Typically consist of tea, coffee, flowers, and raw materials, which have lower value than high-tech manufactured goods from France.
 Limited Industrial Capacity
 Kenya relies on imports for high-value manufactured goods while exporting mainly raw or semi-processed goods.
+The percentage of imports that Frace gets from kenya is so minimal amounting into a 0.1% of all its imports while the percentage of imports that kenya gets from france is 1% of all its imports

 # Implications & Recommendations
 * Diversify and Add Value to Exports: